Commonwealth Games England (CGE) has appointed former Olympic, European and Commonwealth track cycling champion Dame Laura Kenny as its new President.

 "After a period of uncertainty, this is a really exciting time for Team England, with no time to lose in the build-up to 2026.
 I'm excited to get involved."

-John Steele, Chair Commonwealth Games England, said: "We are thrilled to that Dame Laura has agreed to become our President, her passion for the Games is clear and her insights will be invaluable.
-She is one of our nation's greatest athletes and that experience at the very highest level of sport will inspire the next generation of Team England and assist the CGE in supporting them.
+John Steele, Chair Commonwealth Games England, said: "We are thrilled that Dame Laura has agreed to become our President, her passion for the Games is clear and her insights will be invaluable.
+She is one of our nation's greatest athletes and her experience at the very highest level of sport will inspire the next generation of Team England and assist CGE in supporting them, ensuring the best possible support for our athletes.